Seabee: World War II

 On 28 December 1941, Adm.
 Moreell requested authority to commission three Naval Construction Battalions.
 His request was approved on 5 January 1942 by Admiral Nimitz.
 The 1st HQ Construction Company was used to commission the 1st Naval Construction Detachment, which was assigned to Operation Bobcat.
 They were sent to Bora Bora and are known in Seabee history as "Bobcats".

 Concurrently, the other requested companies had been approved.
 BuDocks took Companies 2 & 3 to form the 1st Naval Construction Battalion at Charleston, South Carolina.
 HQ Companies 4 & 5 were used for the 2nd CB.
 All four companies deployed independently.
 CBs 3, 4, & 5 were deployed the same way.
 CB 6 was the first battalion to deploy as a Battalion.

 Before all this could happen, BuDocks had to address the dual command issue.
 Naval regs stated unit command was strictly limited to line officers.
 BuDocks deemed it essential that CBs be commanded by CEC officers trained in construction.
-The Bureau of Naval Personnel (BuPers) strongly opposed.
+The Bureau of Naval Personnel (BuPers) was strongly opposed.
 Adm.
 Moreell took the issue directly to the Secretary of the Navy, Frank Knox.
 On 19 March 1942, Knox gave the CEC complete command of all NCF personnel.
 Almost 11,400 would become CEC during WWII with 7,960 doing CB service.
 Two weeks earlier, on 5 March all CB personnel were officially named "Seabees".

 The first volunteers were tradesmen that received advanced rank for their trade skills.
 This resulted in the Seabees being the highest-paid group in uniform.
 To recruit these men, age and physical standards were waived up to age 50.
 Until November 1942 the average Seabee was 37, even so, all received the same physical training.
 In December, FDR ordered the Selective Service System to provide CB recruits.
 Enlistees could request CB service with a written statement certifying that they were trade qualified.
 This lasted until October 1943 when voluntary enlistment in the Seabees ceased until December 1944.
 By war's end, 258,872 officers and enlisted had served in the Seabees.
 They never reached the Navy's authorized quota of 321,056.

-In 1942, initial CB boot was at Camp Allen in Norfolk, Virginia, which moved to Camp Bradford, which moved to Camp Peary, and finally moved to Camp Endicott in Quonset Point, Rhode Island.
-CBs 1-5 were sent directly overseas for urgent projects.
+In 1942, initial CB boot was at Camp Allen in Norfolk, Virginia, which moved to Camp Bradford, which moved to Camp Peary and finally moved to Camp Endicott in Quonset Point, Rhode Island.
+CBs 1–5 were sent directly overseas for urgent projects.
 CBs that followed were sent to Advance Base Depots (ABDs) for deployment.
 Camp Rousseau at Port Hueneme became operational first and was the ABD to the Pacific.
 The Davisville ABD became operational in June with NTC Camp Endicott commissioned that August.
 Other CB Camps were Camp Parks, Livermore, Ca., and Camp Lee-Stephenson, Quoddy Village, Eastport, Maine and Camp Holliday, Gulfport, Mississippi.

 CBs sent to the Pacific were attached to one of the four Amphibious Corps: I, III, and V were USMC.
 The VII Amphibious Force was under General Douglas MacArthur, Supreme Commander.
 MacArthur said the only problem he had with the Seabees was that he didn't have enough of them.